bueno04/Agriculture-Project/README.md

 ## 📊  Goals

 - Use merge to analyze agriculture and climate datasets.
-- Identify top 5 months with lest amount of profits.
+- Identify top 5 months with least amount of profits.
 - Understand which factors impact the revenue and production.

 ## 🧪  Tools